fabrice-ducos/tclbuild/README.md

 It provides native and JVM builds for Tcl.
 For the JVM builds, it uses Jaclin, a TclJava fork from tclbuild's author, that supports recent versions of the JDK (JDK 10 and newer, with support for JDK 4- dropped).

-*The JVM builds with modern JDK are a unique feature of tclbuild (not available in other Tcl distributions)*.
+*The JVM builds with modern JDK and last versions of Tcl (8.6 with TclOO support) are a unique feature of tclbuild (currently not available in other Tcl distributions)*.

+*Properly used, they can provide a safe environment with a server-side Java security manager, and Safe Tcl running on the JVM for the controlled execution of untrusted scripts (with smooth communication between Java and Tcl layers)*

 This is a work in progress and still experimental.
 It should work on any Unix-like system (Linux, BSD, OSX) with a Java Development Kit installed.